 Got up at 6 o’clock.
 Went to the baths and had a good time.
 Finished in good time.
 Luggage sent on.
 Made final arrangements last thing.
 Had walk out.
 Very unsettled.
 Not much to do.
 Fine night.
 Went up to the library and left a book there.

 A bit row first thing about the letters being left.
 Edward turned over new leaf and helped us a bit.
 Finished shortly after 5 o’clock.
 Fine day.
 Had a bath at night and put up papers ready for going away.
 Walked down and saw Sherwood <Spain> and had long talk with him on the step.

 Not very busy at work.
 Finished in good time.
 A bit of a row about closing the letters and we left them so John had to close the big ones.
 Went across to Roker at night with Willie Whittaker and heard the Royal Irish Fusiliers on the pier.
 Walked home.
 Wrote letter to Ernie.

 Not very busy at work.
 Went down and played at class meeting at night.
 Played ping pong until late.
 Had hair cut.
 Joe, and Willie Whittaker down helping to take down platform.
-Received letter form Ernie regarding† insurance question.
+Received letter from Ernie with regard to the insurance question.

 Got up about 7.45.
 Not much to do at work.
 Finished in good time.
 Played a bit and read a bit.
 Cleared papers out.